hanschen/vim-ipython-cell/README.md

 > The ``IPythonCellExecuteCell`` and ``IPythonCellExecuteCellJump`` commands do
 > not work, but other commands such as IPythonCellRun work.
 Why?

-The ``IPythonCellExecuteCell`` and ``IPythonCellExecuteCellJump`` commands require [xclip] or [xsel] to be installed.
+If you use Linux, the ``IPythonCellExecuteCell`` and ``IPythonCellExecuteCellJump`` commands require either [xclip] or [xsel] to be installed.
 Make sure that at least on of these programs can be found in your ``PATH``.
 If you still have trouble, see the next question.

 [xclip]: https://github.com/astrand/xclip
 [xsel]: https://github.com/kfish/xsel

 > ``IPythonCellExecuteCell`` and ``IPythonCellExecuteCellJump`` do not execute
-> the correct code cell / I get an error about 'Can't open display', what do I
+> the correct code cell, or I get an error about
+> 'can't open display',
+> 'could not open display',
+> 'could not connect to display',
-> do?
+> or something similar, what do I do?

 Make sure your ``DISPLAY`` environment variable is correct, especially after re-attaching a screen or tmux session.
 In tmux you can update the ``DISPLAY``